usedhonda/image_video_prompt_manuals/resources/presentation/notebooklm/reference/json-schema.md

 ## Overview

-The Yoshifuji Method uses a 3-layer structure to control NotebookLM slide generation:
+NotebookLM slide generation can be controlled via a 3-layer JSON architecture:

 | Layer | Japanese | Purpose |
 |-------|----------|---------|